Female sexual arousal disorder

 Female sexual arousal disorder (FSAD) is a disorder characterized by a persistent or recurrent inability to attain sexual arousal or to maintain arousal until the completion of a sexual activity.
 The diagnosis can also refer to an inadequate lubrication-swelling response normally present during arousal and sexual activity.
 The condition should be distinguished from a general loss of interest in sexual activity and from other sexual dysfunctions, such as the orgasmic disorder (anorgasmia) and hypoactive sexual desire disorder, which is characterized as a lack or absence of sexual fantasies and desire for sexual activity for some period of time.

 Although female sexual dysfunction is currently a contested diagnostic, it has become more common in recent years to use testosterone-based drugs off-label to treat FSAD.
 It is a subtype of female sexual dysfunction.
-It occurs in distress due to the inability to attain or maintain adequate vaginal lubrication.
+It results in distress due to the inability to attain or maintain adequate vaginal lubrication.

 Types

-There are three types of FSAD which have been identified: genital arousal disorder, subjective arousal disorder, and combined arousal disorder.
+There are three proposed subtypes of FSAD which have been identified: genital arousal disorder, subjective arousal disorder, and combined arousal disorder.
+This encompasses five domains: arousal, satisfaction, desire, pain, and lubrication.

 With genital arousal disorder, there is still a mental feeling of arousal, but it is not matched by any physical response.
 For example, a woman may be "turned on" by her partner, but her vagina does not produce lubrication and there is little-to-no increase in blood flow to the genitals.
 Subjective arousal disorder is the reverse issue, where there is a physical response to sexual circumstances, but an inability to feel mentally aroused.
 Combined arousal disorder combines both genital arousal disorder and subjective arousal disorder, presenting as a lack of sexual feeling altogether, both mentally and physically.